AJGranowski/FRC-Java-Programming-Tutorial/doc/level-3.md

 3. Edit the files listed to merge. `<<<<<<< HEAD` to `=======` is what you have, `=======` to `>>>>>>> *gibberish*` is what the remote has.
 4. `git add --all` OR `git add <file-name>`
 5. `git commit -m "Merge resolution: Merged <remote-name> into local"`

+# Programming the Robot: #
+Now that all of our basics are setup, we can begin to program the robot.

+Again, follow the steps from the 2016 FRC Control System page for creating the program.
+It should look something like this:

+1. Open eclipse
+2. Navigate to `File` > `New` > `Other...`
+3. Select `WPILib Robot Java Development`
+4. Select `Robot java Project`
+5. If prompted, select `Command Based Robot` or something of the like.

+Once you have a project created, it would be a good idea to open up Git to make an initial commit.

+## What does this do? ##
+There are going to be three files that came with the project.

+* `OI.java`
+* `Robot.java`
+* `RobotMap.java`

+### OI.java ###
+This is the **O**perator **I**nput file.
+This is where all of the buttons and stuff will be created.

+If you are using an Xbox 360 controller, you might want to include [this](https://github.com/owatonnarobotics/XboxController) file to make things easier.

+The process of this file is usually something like `<Button>.whenPressed( new MyCommandToDoStuff() );`

+## Robot.java ##
+This is where all of the magic happens.

+Usually in java, the start of everything is in a main method, but not in this case.
+If you take a peek into the `Robot.java` file, you will find that there are already some methods included in it.
+Here's what each method does:

+* `robotInit()` - Called once when the robot is started up.
+* `disabledPeriodic()` - Called about every 20ms while the robot is disabled.
+* `autonomousInit()` - Called once when the robot enters autonomous mode.
+* `autonomousPeriodic()` - Called about every 20ms while the robot is in autonomous.
+* `teleopInit()` - Called once at the end of autonomous when teleop begins.
+* `teleopPeriodic()` - Called about every 20ms while the robot is in teleop.
+* `testPeriodic()` - I don't know.
+I've never used it.

+There is also a weird method that gets called named `Scheduler.getInstance().run()`.
+This method calls other stuff in the background so you don’t have to.
+It checks the buttons when called and executed the tied commands if they are pressed, and it managed the execution of the commands.
+You can find more about it [here](http://first.wpi.edu/FRC/roborio/release/docs/java/classedu_1_1wpi_1_1first_1_1wpilibj_1_1command_1_1Scheduler.html#details) (also found somewhere on the 2016 FRC Control System page)

+## RobotMap.java ##
+This is a file used for global variables.

+What you would want to put here is any constant that you might end up changing later on.
+This includes:

+* PWM ports
+* DIO ports
+* Any other port
+* Variables for certain robot functions (max speed, flash lights, etc.)

+You should make them with the modifiers `public static final`